cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/private-net/connect-private-networks.md

 ## Prerequisites

-- [Deploy the WARP client]() on your devices in Gateway with WARP mode.
+1. [Deploy the WARP client](/cloudflare-one/connections/connect-devices/warp/deployment/) on your devices in Gateway with WARP mode.
 The Cloudflare certificate is only required if you want to display a custom block page or perform HTTP filtering.
-- [Create device enrollment rules]() to determine which devices can enroll to your Zero Trust organization.
+2. [Create device enrollment rules](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions) to determine which devices can enroll to your Zero Trust organization.
+By default, all devices enrolled in your organization can access the server.

 ## 1. Connect the server to Cloudflare